ucb-rit/savio-training-intro-fall-2022/intro.md

 # Upcoming events and hiring

-[TODO: check with Amy about what to have here]

  - [Cloud Computing Meetup](https://www.meetup.com/ucberkeley_cloudmeetup/) (monthly)

  - We offer platforms and services for researchers working with [sensitive data](https://docs-research-it.berkeley.edu/services/srdc/)